WUMUXIAN/blog-wumuxian/source/_posts/mesos-marathon-cpu-memory-constraint-meaning.md

 ---
 title: CPU and Memory Resources in Mesos Marathon with Docker
 date: 2016-05-24 17:34:18
+tags:
+  - Marathon
+  - Mesos
-tags: Marathon, Mesos, Docker
+  - Docker
+category:
-category: Infrastructure
+  - Infrastructure
 ---

 I've been using Marathon for some time, running different dockerized apps managed by marathon on Mesos.
 But I has always been very uncertain about one thing, which is: